10.2.4. #pragma and #ifndef: Actor 2

 };

 Each Actor2 header file includes the C++ string header.
 The multiple inclusions don't cause errors because the string class employs a guarding mechanism, either an #include guard or a #pragma once.
 We unknowingly relied on this standard practice when we created our first multi-file program (Time, see figures 2 and 3) and placed the #include <iostream> directive at the beginning of each source code file.
-Thus is the value of the guarding mechanism: programmers can use existing classes and functions with little regard for their implementation details.
+This example demonstrates the value of the guarding mechanism: programmers can use existing classes and functions with little regard for their implementation details.

 Actor2 Source Code File